BayRail Alliance

 2. Support dedicated funding for Caltrain operation.

-3. Facilitate dialogue and educate the public about Caltrain and HSR design options.
+3. Facilitate dialogue and educate the public about HSR + Caltrain blended approach.

 Accomplishments include